charmed-hpc/.github/CONTRIBUTING.md

 3. __Check if the issue has already been fixed__ &mdash; try to reproduce your issue using the latest revision of the repository.

-4. __Isolate the problem__ &mdash; the more pinpointed the issue with the Slurm charms is, the easier it is to fix.
+4. __Isolate the problem__ &mdash; the more pinpointed the issue, the easier it is to fix.

 A good bug report should not leave others needing to chase you for more information.
 Some common questions you should answer in your report include: